The Word That Isn’t Just a Word

 When you read the opening line of John’s Gospel — “In the beginning was the Word” — the English gives you almost nothing.
 A word is something you speak or write.
 It lives on a page or in the air for a moment and then it’s gone.
 That’s not what John said.

-John wrote LogosLogos (λόγος): An ancient Greek term translated “Word” in most English Bibles, most famously in John 1:1.
-Unlike rhēmata (individual spoken words), logos carries the weight of an ultimate organizing principle — supreme logic and the source of cosmic meaning.
-John’s deliberate use of the term announces that Jesus is not merely a messenger, but the living structure by which all things were made and continue to hold together. 📖 Want to dig deeper?
+John wrote Logos(λόγος): The Greek word translated "Word" in John 1:1 — but unlike rhēma (an individual utterance), logos means the ultimate organizing principle, the logic and source of all meaning.
+John's choice announces Jesus not as a messenger but as the living structure by which all things were made and hold together.
 See The Word That Isn’t Just a Word.
-More.
+See also: Christ More.

 Logos vs. RhēmataRhēma (ῥῆμα) — An ancient Greek term referring to an individual spoken word, utterance, or specific saying — the operational, literal sound of a spoken message.
 When Jesus declares that man lives by “every word (rhēma) that comes from the mouth of God” (Matthew 4:4), the term points to the direct, localized breath of God’s voice.
 It stands in contrast to Logos, which carries the weight of overarching rational design and unified cosmic meaning rather than individual speech.
 Plural: rhēmata (ῥήματα).
 See also: The Word That Isn’t Just a Word.
 More